Last updated: November 3, 2025

 DHT (dihydrotestosterone) is formed from the hormone testosterone.
 If your hair follicles are sensitive to DHT, it can lead to androgenetic (hereditary) hair loss by causing hairs to grow back progressively finer.

-What’s the difference between telogen effluvium and hair loss caused by something other than alopecia?
+What is the difference between telogen effluvium and illness-related hair loss?

 Conclusion